influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 ### Update a schema

-  Use the [`influx bucket-schema update` command](/influxdb/cloud/reference/cli/influx/bucket-schema/update) to add new columns to a schema.
+  Use the [`influx bucket-schema update` command](/influxdb/cloud/reference/cli/influx/bucket-schema/update) to add new columns to a measurement schema.
 You cannot modify or delete columns from your schema.

 ### Errors

 #### Not permitted by schema
-  If the measurement data doesn't conform to the bucket schema for that measurement, InfluxDB returns an error.
+  If the measurement data doesn't conform to the measurement schema defined for the bucket, InfluxDB returns an error.

   The following example attempts to write a *cpu* measurement with an incorrect `usage_user` [data type](/influxdb/cloud/reference/glossary/#data-type):